Speed bump: Speed humps

 A speed hump (also called a road hump, or undulation, and speed ramp) is a rounded traffic calming device used to reduce vehicle speed and thus sound volume on residential streets.
 Humps are placed across the road to slow traffic and are often installed in a series of several humps to prevent cars from speeding before and after the hump.
 Common speed hump shapes are parabolic, circular, and sinusoidal.
 In Norway, speed humps are often placed at pedestrian crossings.

 Generally, speed humps have a traverse distance of about 12 to 14 ft and span the width of the road.
 The height of each hump ranges from 3 to 4 in.
 The traverse distance and height of each hump determines the speed at which traffic will travel over the devices.
 Shorter traverse lengths and greater heights slow cars most drastically.
-When placed in a series 350–550 ft apart, humps will reduce 85th percentile speeds by 8–10 mph.
+Humps are usually placed in a series about 350–550 ft apart.

 Warning signs should be used to notify approaching motorists of upcoming humps.
 Humps generally have pavement markings to enhance visibility and a taper edge near the curb to allow a gap for drainage.

 Speed humps are used in locations where low speeds are desired and suitable for the surrounding traffic environment.
 Speed humps are typically placed on residential roads and are not used on major roads, bus routes, or primary emergency response routes.
 Placement is generally mid-block between intersections.

+One problematic aspect of speed humps is their effect on emergency vehicles.
+Response time is slowed by 3-5 seconds per hump for fire trucks and fire engines and up to 10 seconds for ambulances with patients on board.

 Results

 Speed humps typically limit vehicle speeds to about 15–20 mph at the hump and 25–30 mph at the midpoint between humps, depending on spacing.
-Studies show an average 18% reduction in traffic volume and an average 13% reduction in collisions.
+The Federal Highway Administration's Traffic Calming ePrimer reports that five field studies of 51 speed humps measured crash reductions between 33 and 48 percent, and that a series of speed humps typically reduces traffic volume by about 20 percent.

+When placed in a series 350–550 ft apart, humps will reduce 85th percentile speeds by 8–10 mph.